rreka/journal-ranking-holdings/README.md

-# Library holdings coverage of SJR titles
+# Library coverage analysis of SJR titles

 ## What is this?
 This repository includes code that will compare list(s) of journal titles from [Scimago Journal Ranking reports (SJR)](https://www.scimagojr.com/journalrank.php) against your library's holdings of journals in Primo.
 It will generate a spreadsheet of the full-text availability for all titles in the report, automatically, so that you don't have to check titles one-by-one!
 This notebook will work with libraries that use Alma and Primo.